-- * We can arrange alternative travel from Penzance on the Scillonian Ferry.
-You would be advised of the additional cost.
+- * We can arrange alternative travel by sea on the Scillonian from Penzance.
+You would be advised of the cost differential.

 - Scilly Isles 2019

 Your tour leader

 Will Wagstaff has been leading with Island Holidays for many years, not only on his home islands of Scilly but also to the Falkland Islands and many other destinations world-wide.
 One time Conservation Officer for Isles of Scilly Environmental Trust, he has lived and worked on the islands for over 25 years.
-In the summer months he is to be found running Island Wildlife Tours through which he shares his knowledge and love of Scilly with hundreds of visitors each year, while in the winter, when not there, you're almost certain to bump into him in the Falklands and he's liable to pop up almost anywhere!
+In the summer months he is to be found running Island Wildlife Tours through which he shares his knowledge and love of Scilly with hundreds of visitors each year, while in the winter, when not there he spends several months guiding on a cruise ship in Antarctica.

 Our afternoon Skybus flight departs from Exeter.
 Upon arrival on St Mary's, the principal island of the Scilly Isles, you'll be met by your tour leader, Will Wagstaff, and escorted on the airport bus to the Bell Rock Hotel.
 After an early dinner, we suggest you go along to Will Wagstaff's slide show - included in the cost.

 The Seabird Special boat trip is a lazy way to see the islands' sea and shorebirds including Whimbrel, Curlew and Sanderling.
 Sandwich and Common Terns should also be seen fishing in the shallow seas and there is still a good chance of finding a Great Northern Diver at this time of year.
 We'll be looking for roosting birds at high tide, waders, auks feeding between the islands and also breeding auks on the rocky stacks with a few of the resident Puffins often quite close to the boat.
 The trip will be either in the morning or the afternoon depending on the tide and weather and the remainder of the day will be spent exploring one of the islands — possibly St Mary's.
 Evening log call.